-When you turn the headlamp knob to off, the headlamps will go off, and your DRL lamps will illuminate, provided it is not dark outside.
+When you turn the exterior lamp control to off, the headlamps will go off, and your DRL lamps will illuminate, provided it is not dark outside.

-To idle your vehicle with the DRL off, set the parking brake.
+To idle your vehicle with the DRL off, set the parking brake, before starting the vehicle.
 Shifting the transmission into PARK (P) will also allow you to idle the vehicle with the DRL off.
 The DRL will stay off until you release the parking brake or shift the transmission out of PARK (P).

-This procedure applies only to vehicles first sold in the United States.
+The following procedure applies only to vehicles first sold in the United States.

-When necessary, you may turn off the automatic headlamp system and the Daytime Running Lamps (DRL) feature by following these steps:
+When necessary, you may turn off the automatic headlamp system and the Daytime Running Lamps (DRL) feature by following these steps.
+When the system is turned off, the headlamps will not automatically come on when it becomes dark outside.

-- 1. Turn the ignition to RUN. - 2.
-Press the DOME OVERRIDE button four times within six seconds.
-After the fourth press of the button, a chime will sound informing you the system is off. - 3.
+- 1. Turn the ignition to RUN. - Press the DOME OVERRIDE button four times within six seconds.
+After the fourth press of the button, a chime will sound informing you the system is off.

 The system will revert back to the automatic mode when the DOME OVERRIDE button is again pushed four times within six seconds (a chime will sound), or when the ignition is turned off and on again.